b2broker

 You can include introducing broker and affiliate marketing strategies to motivate other businesses and institutional investors to refer other traders to your platform in exchange for a commission.

-Common Challenges For Prop Trading Firms
+Common Challenges of Building a Prop Trading Firm

 Regulatory Uncertainty